 Typically, this path is not circuit protected (fused) so the power keeps on flowing until you disconnect the battery and turn off the engine.
 Understand why you are always told to disconnect the battery before working on your vehicle?
 Forgetting to disconnect the battery when working behind the dash even for just a bulb change may result in a burnt wrench, screwdriver, finger, truck, garage, and ego.

-battery.
+The ammeter in a vehicle is supposed to tell you the charge or drain to the battery.
 Indications can be deceiving.
 Consider a high rate of charge after starting your Stovebolt, which is normal for a short period of time.
 A lot of charge makes some folks euphoric, but high rates of flow for a long period can be an indication of a bad battery that will later be recognized while untangling your jumper cables.

 Automotive manufacturers switched to voltmeters about the time they switched to alternators (a clue).
 A voltmeter does not measure flow, so it does not require heavy gauge wire to be routed to and from it (parallel circuit).
 Before the alternator is operating, the voltmeter indicates battery condition or health, which should be (about) 12 volts.
 A voltmeter will later display the normality of the alternator / regulator by indicating (about) 14 volts.

 Okay!
 That was the first part.

 My first step was trying to find a direct replacement that looked similar to the OEM ammeter.
 I could not find any at the usual old truck suppliers.
 Some companies that provide new high-tech gauges have services that modify existing gauges or build a custom gauge to your specifications.
 I asked for a quote for converting the stock ammeter to a voltmeter.
 The reply was essentially, "Send us the gauge and then we will give you a quote."
 Once pressed for an estimate, I was told $400 to $600 -- not for the cluster, just the single gauge module!